IjzerenHein/famous-flex/docs/LayoutController.md

 Sets the collection of renderables which are layed out according to the layout-function.

-The data-source can be either an Array, ViewSequence or Object with key/value pairs.
+The data-source can be either an Array, LinkedListViewSequence or Object with key/value pairs.

 **Kind**: instance method of <code>[LayoutController](#exp_module_LayoutController--LayoutController)</code>